 The director organized a set with Adolf Loos furniture and assigned two voluptuous dancers of the cabaret Crazy Horse, Nouka and Baby, to model the designs.
 “David worked for two days with his Hasselblad camera and just one assistant.
 He looked like he was brushing with light,” Christian recalls.
 Lynch, who cited German artist Hans Bellmer and Italian painter Giovanni Boldini as his influences, said that he was trying to bring the viewer’s attention to new desires.
 To complement this forbidden environment the director opted for some pictorial abstraction in order to achieve a dreamy effect.
 The highly artistic results blend the conscious with the unconscious and deepen the foundations of the real just as in surrealism.

 For the Spring/Summer 2014 collection Christian and Lippmann focused on flowers and photographed Louboutin accessories beside or nestling in lush bouquets of peonies, sunflowers and dahlias, recreating works by Pieter Brueghel, Paul Cezanne, Henri Fantin-Latour, Claude Monet, Camille Pissaro and Vincent Van Gogh.
 These images skillfully harmonize the objects d’art with the art.
-From Claude Monet’s 1873 painting Coquelicots that evokes the signature color to Lippmann’s recreation of Monet’s Vase de Fleurs that conceals one pair of floral shoes it is evident that nature blooms in sync with Christian Louboutin’s creations.
+From Monet’s Coquelicots evoking the signature color to Lippmann’s recreation of Monet’s Vase de Fleurs that conceals one pair of floral shoes, nature blooms in sync with Christian Louboutin’s creations.